 For employers, 2018 is a promising time to collaborate more closely with colleges and universities, to define a shared vision of the skills and competencies students need as young professionals.
 Together, employers and educational institutions can deliver guest professors who infuse a classroom with real-world examples, certification programs to address a rising labor demand and internships to provide students with skills and experience before they finish their programs.
 It’s a win-win-win for students, colleges and employers invested in the future workforce.

 Are you ready for 2018?
 What is your top learning and development priority?
+Are there any additional trends in learning and development that you’ve identified?
 We’d love to know!
-And if you’re looking for a learning or competency conversation, technology, or solution to support your priorities, contact us.
+And if you’re looking for a learning or competency conversation, technology, or solutions to support your priorities, contact us.
 We’re always eager to support the skill development of the future workforce.